-- > are part of those listed in Appendix G of the TSI, or - > fulfil the requirements set out in point 4.2.4.3.5 and are assessed in accordance with the procedure set out in point 6.1.2.5 of the TSI, or - > are part of those listed in Appendix M of UIC leaflet 541-4:2010, or - > other agreed publicly available codes of practice for wagons restricted to national use only.
+- are part of those listed in Appendix G of the TSI, or - fulfil the requirements set out in point 4.2.4.3.5 and are assessed in accordance with the procedure set out in point 6.1.2.5 of the TSI, or - are part of those listed in Appendix M of UIC leaflet 541-4:2010, or - other agreed publicly available codes of practice for wagons restricted to national use only.

-2.3.16.
-Point 4.2.4.3.2: Brake - Brake performance
+2.3.18 Point 4.2.4.3.2: Brake - Brake performance

-The brake performance of a unit shall be calculated in accordance with one of the following documents:
+The brake performance of a unit shall be calculated in accordance with one of the specifications referenced in Appendix D, either Index [16], Index [37], Index [58] or Index [17].

-- EN 14531-6:2009, or - UIC 544-1:2014.

 The calculation shall be validated by tests.
-Brake performance calculation in accordance with UIC 544-1 shall be validated as set out in UIC 544-1:2014.
+Brake performance calculation in accordance with the specification referenced in Appendix D Index [17] shall be validated as set out in the same specification or in the specification referenced in Appendix D, Index [58].

-A brake performance calculation performed in accordance with the UIC leaflet 544-1:2014 has to be validated as set out in the UIC leaflet.
-The UIC leaflet describes some exemptions, for which tests are not always necessary1.
+A brake performance calculation performed in accordance with the standard quoted in TSI has to be validated as set out in the UIC leaflet.
+If UIC leaflet is used , the UIC leaflet describes some exemptions, for which tests are not always necessary.